itplr-kosit/validator/docs/api.md

 }
 ```

-There a various methods provided by the builder API to configure your scenarios and the validation process.
+There are various methods provided by the builder API to configure your scenarios and the validation process.
 It is also possible to provide runtime artifacts like `XsltExecutable`, `XPathExecutalbe` or `Schema` to configure the validator.
 This gives you complete control how to load these artifacts.

 ---
 **Note:** Creating this objects requires usage of the same instance of the saxon `Processor` as used during validation later.
 So you
 need to supply a custom `ResolvingConfigurationStrategy` or use the internal one to create these objects.
 See below.